MrFishman/learngit/readme.txt

 So, I did it.
 Creating a new branch is quick and simple.
 Create a new branch,it is name is dev.
+Now , I will do something special on branch dev.